mezzio/mezzio-swoole/docs/book/v3/intro.md

 > To get a list of all available commands, run the command without arguments:
 >
 > ```bash
-> $ ./vendor/bin/mezzio-swoole
+> $ ./vendor/bin/laminas
 > ```
 >
+> and look for commands starting with `mezzio:swoole:`.
+>
-> If you add the argument `help` before any command name, the tooling will
-> provide you with more detailed information on that command.
+> If you add the argument `help` before any command name, the tooling will provide you with more detailed information on that command.

 > ### Mezzio skeleton versions prior to 3.1.0
 >